Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 Participants will learn:
 1. How to set up code and pull data through twitter API, save data locally.
 (Session 1)
 2. Wrangle and clean the raw data.
 (Session 2)
-3. Apply NLP (Natural Language Processing) model, such as sentiment analysis.
+3. Apply NLP (Natural Language Processing) model for text and sentiment analysis.
 (Session 3)

 ## Prior Knowledge

 The workshop assumes the working knowledge of Python.
 There are links to some useful Python basics below.
-The workshop will not go through Python introduction, such as: data types, for loop, and condition.
+The workshop will **NOT** go through Python introduction, such as: data types, for loop, and condition.

 ## Software Details